lpc-cnrs-amu/online-xp-docs/website-docusaurus/docs/introduction.md

 ---

 ### SoSci
-[SoSci](https://www.soscisurvey.de) is a solution for online questionnaires
+[SoSci](https://www.soscisurvey.de) is a solution for online questionnaires based in Germany.

+Free for Non-commercial Research (promotion is a paid option).

 [To top](/docs/introduction#resources)